-2019 is winding down and it is time for me to reflect on some of the wins and losses for me personally and professionally.
+This post took me a while but it is time for me to reflect on some of the wins and losses for 2020.

 - Looking back, I am always told by my team that I have super high expectations and goals for a team of our size.
 We need more people in more solidified roles in order to continue our growth trajectory for 2020 and beyond